cloudmesh/classes/docs/source/projects.rst

 Parallelization project focuses on building efficient software stacks in parallel including MPI and Hadoop clusters.
 For example, you may find writing map and reduce functions is relatively easy e.g. WordCount, but applying it in practice with large datasets isn't that simple.
+Think about how to load your dataset into hadoop file systems or databases and run your jobs in a distributed fashion.

 Analytics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^